Vvitali/Vvitali/README.md

 ### Hi there 👋<img src="https://user-images.githubusercontent.com/20162801/114292144-73795e00-9a5a-11eb-9ad1-0d396222c33a.png" width="200" align="right">

-- 🔭 I'm currently working on couple projects related with block-chain technologies
+- 🔭 I'm currently working on a couple of projects related with block-chain technologies
 - 🌱 I’m currently learning whatever I can
 - 💬 Ask me about hardware and code refactoring, or anything else
 - ⚡ Fun fact: I'm from dial-up era